 This may sound trivial, but it’s an essential first step to define meaningful KPIs.
 A goal like “boost our social numbers” is not good enough and will not give you a meaningful result.

-But before you create your social media KPIs, you need to understand how social media fits in your business model.
+But before you create your social media KPIs, you need to understand how social media fits into your business model.
 For example, the San Diego Tourist Authority uses Instagram Influencers to post about San Diego to try and boost tourist numbers.

 Based on this strategy, two logical KPIs would be: